Your Privacy is Important to Us

 Where personal information is required to use or interact with the site, it is our policy that this information—such as your name, postal or email address, or telephone number—is private and confidential.
 The personal information you provide to MDX Academy is stored in a secure location, accessible only by appropriate staff, and is used for the purposes set forth in this policy, such as to reply to a question or to send requested materials.

 We collect two types of information from visitors to the site: (1) Personal information; and (2) Non-Personal information, such as your IP address or cookies.

 1. Personal information

 “Personal information” is information that identifies you personally, such as your name, postal address, telephone number, or email address.
-NOVA Medical Exercise collects and stores the personal information that you have provided to us.
+MDX Academy collects and stores the personal information that you have provided to us.
 Here are some examples of manners in which we may collect your personal information on the site:

 - We will collect your first and last name, email address, and phone number when you contact us through the site;

 - We may collect your email address if you contact us with a question;

 The above list provides an example of the personal information that may be collected from you on the site.
 If you do not want MDX Academy to collect your personal information, please do not provide it to us.

 2. Non-Personal information

 “Non-Personal information” can be technical information or it can be demographic information, such as your age, gender, ZIP code or other geolocation data, or interests.
 Non-personal information does NOT identify you personally.
 Here are some examples of the non-personal information that is collected via the site and a description of how this information is used: